 Because Roman elites could not print an unlimited number of gold and silver coins, they had to employ some sneaky tactics when overspending.
 In modern economies, central banks have a much easier time debasing their currency.
-All they need to do is crank up the money printer.

 Modern governments perpetually spend more than they earn, just like the emperors of old.
 They get away with it because, just like in the Roman Empire, inflation is not directly connected to currency debasement.
 If the emporer debased the currency by 50%, it might have taken a decade for the price structure to adjust.
 The same is true today.
 By the time the economy bears the full cost, the instigating politicians are long gone.